 Unfortunately, you can’t simply upload a config.boot file by itself via the EdgeMAX UI (the UI actually expects a larger tar.gz file with config.boot and a bunch of other files compressed inside), but if you’re semi-comfortable with the vi editor and/or the EdgeRouter CLI, you can quickly copy my config.boot file onto the EdgeRouter directly, reboot the router, and be up and running within minutes.

-I have two versions of my config.boot available:
+I have three versions of my config.boot available:

 This is a good time to thank Bryan Klinger for initially converting one of my early v1.7 Google Fiber ER-Lite configs to his ER-POE.
-My v1.9+ configs have evolved a bit, but he gets credit for starting the ball rolling.
+My v1.9+ configs have evolved a lot since then, but he still gets credit for starting the ball rolling.

-- In the POE version, the eth1 port is powered with 48v.
+eth0port with 48 volts.
 This allows you to power the Google Fiber Jack directly, so you won’t need to connect any external power supply to the jack.

 What the Example config.boot Does